albertZhangTJ/sqlancer-lancerfuzz/src/SGL/README.md

 Notice: the current version of this tool is still work-in-progress as of now.

-SQL Generation Language (SGL) is a metasyntax language designed to effectively and efficiently specify SQL dialects for fuzzing purposes.
+SQL Generation Language (SGL, previously LancerFuzz) is a metasyntax language designed to effectively and efficiently specify SQL dialects for fuzzing purposes.
 SGL has an EBNF-like design based on [ANTLR](www.antlr.org).
 Beyond typical context-free grammar features, SGL has a variable system for maintaining context for test case generation.
 SGL also features a predicate system on the grammar level to enforce semantic constraints in the target languages.

 This repository contains a tool `Seagull` to compile SGL grammars into Java test case generators.